EsadCetiner/sogo-rule-exclusions-plugin/README.md

 - ModSecurity compatable Web Application Firewall

 # How to install the plugin
+Copy and paste the file ``sogo-rule-exclusions-before.conf`` and ``sogo-rule-exclusions-config.conf`` file into your CRS plugin folder.

-To install this plugin, create a include for the file ``plugins/sogo-rule-exclusions-config.conf`` and ``plugins/sogo-rule-exclusions-before.conf`` after ``crs-setup.conf`` but before loading any CRS rules.
+Create a include for the file ``plugins/sogo-rule-exclusions-config.conf`` and ``plugins/sogo-rule-exclusions-before.conf`` after ``crs-setup.conf`` but before loading any CRS rules.

-See below for an example on how to install:
+See below for an example on how to create the includes:
 ```
 Include /path/to/coreruleset/modsecurity.conf
 Include /path/to/coreruleset/crs-setup.conf